 Seasoning the meat

-I want to quickly share a couple of thoughts on when the best time is to season the meat.
+I want to quickly share a couple of thoughts on when the best time is to season the meat with dry spices like salt.
 Typically people season when they add the ground beef to the skillet.
 The issue with this is salt will extract moisture, which creates more steam, once again, inhibiting the browning process.
 It is best to wait until the meat is brown, and then season it when you are crumbling it.

 Once again, this step is a 'best practice', not a do-or-die necessity.
 You can still get great browning by ignoring this advice.